 - Alternatively, Codecademy is one of the most popular coding programs online.
 They provide free courses on many different programming languages.
 They also offer membership options ranging from $20 to $40 per month for more course options and greater support.
 Learn more about Codecademy in our review.

-- Just like Berkeley, UC Irvine Bootcamps, Rice University Bootcamps, KU Bootcamps, Georgia Tech Bootcamp, and University of Denver Bootcamps have web dev, data, and digital marketing courses with both online and in-person options.
+- Just like Berkeley, UC Irvine Bootcamps, Rice University Bootcamps, KU Bootcamps, Georgia Tech Bootcamp, GW Bootcamps, and University of Denver Bootcamps have web dev, data, and digital marketing courses with both online and in-person options.
 Trilogy also manages these bootcamps.
-That means that they have similar curricula and job support.
+Therefore, that they have similar curricula and job support.

 - Similarly, online educational resources Udacity and Springboard offer low-cost, self-paced courses in software engineering, data analytics, digital marketing, and many other tech topics.
 Learn more about Udacity and Springboard in our reviews.